Grete Sofie Borud Nybakken

 In 2014 Nybakken made an impact as Regine in Ghosts, the award-winning Ibsen ballet by Moum Aune and Espejord.
 In January 2019 she made her debut in the lead role as Odette and Odile in Swan Lake, as the first Norwegian dancer in 15 years.
 Early in 2020 she was appointed soloist.

-She has danced prominent parts in Øyen's Petrushka, Bjørnsgaard's Daphnis et Chloé and Poly Poly, Duatos Without Words, Haagenrud's Picture A Vacuum and Balanchine's Symphony in C, Kylián's Falling Angels and No More Play, Forsythe's The Vertiginous Thrill of Exactitude and Ekman's A Swan Lake.
+She has danced the main role in Kylián's One of a Kind and prominent parts in Øyen's Petrushka, Bjørnsgaard's Daphnis et Chloé and Poly Poly, Duatos Without Words, Haagenrud's Picture A Vacuum, McGregor's Chroma, Balanchine's Symphony in C, Kylián's Falling Angels and No More Play, Forsythe's The Vertiginous Thrill of Exactitude and Ekman's A Swan Lake.
 In the summer of 2019 she also danced the role as Solveig in Moum Aune's Peer Gynt at Gålå, for which she received excellent reviews.

 Borud Nybakken was the only recipient of the Tom Wilhelmsen Opera and Ballet Award, Norway's largest of its kind, in 2019.
 She received the Anders Jahre Award for young artists in 2014, and in 2010, the Dame Ruth Railton Award and the Choreogragraphic Development Award at the Royal Ballet School.
 In 2008 she reached the final of the Prix de Lausanne ballet competition in Switzerland and won the Nordic Baltic Ballet Competition in Sweden.

 - Askepott in Cinderella